mcellteam/mcell/libmcell/documentation/installation.rst

 ########

 This section describes the installation of the CellBlender bundle with MCell4.
-MCell4 requires Python version 3.9.
-This Python version is shipped with the bundle.

-Additional installation steps are required to use MCell4 outside of Blender and they are described in section: :ref:`setting_system_variables`.
+Additional installation steps are required to use MCell4 outside of Blender with Python 3.9 and they are described in section: :ref:`setting_system_variables`.

 Download